-The prestigious award program is run in over 140 countries, so by challenging yourself you’ll be joining an amazing and adventurous network of international alumni.
+The prestigious award program is run in over 140 countries.
+By challenging yourself you’ll be joining an amazing and adventurous network of international alumni.
 It’s also great preparation for going on a season of Survivor.

 Within each award there are three sections: Physical Recreation, Service (Volunteering) and Skills, with the addition of an Adventurous Journey (and a Residential Project for Gold level).